Thyroid Removal Surgery

 Hoarseness is a temporary symptom in most cases.
 Your voice will get the normal tone within several days after the surgery.

 No special postoperative diet is usually required.
-Although it is recommended to avoid strenuous physical activities for several weeks, you may resume a routine life not later than two weeks with no extra suggestion and restriction.
+Although avoiding strenuous physical activities for several weeks is recommended, you may resume a routine life not later than two weeks with no extra suggestions or restrictions.

 Results